guptaishika128/Face_Recognition_Attendance_System/README.md

 ![Image](/Screenshots/TakingAttendance.png)

-8. Simustenously, a csv file **attendance.csv'** will be updated with the ID,Roll No, Name of the student ,Department, Date and Time at which his/her face was recognized.
+8. Simultaneously, a csv file **attendance.csv** will be updated with the ID,Roll No, Name of the student ,Department, Date and Time at which his/her face was recognized.

 ![Image](/Screenshots/Attendancesaved.png)